An American Tail: Development

 Production began in December 1984 as a collaboration between Spielberg, Bluth, and Universal, based on a concept by David Kirschner.
 Originally, the idea was conceived as a television special, but Spielberg felt it had potential as a feature film.
 Spielberg had asked Bluth to "make me something pretty like you did in NIMH...make it beautiful".
 In a 1985 interview, he described his role in the production as "first in the area of story, inventing incidents for the script, and now consists of looking, every three weeks to a month, at the storyboards that Bluth sends me and making my comments".
 Bluth later commented that "Steven has not dominated the creative growth of Tail at all.
 There is an equal share of both of us in the picture".
 Nevertheless, this was Spielberg's first animated feature, and it took some time for him to learn that adding a two-minute scene would take dozens of people months of work.
 In 1985, he stated: "At this point, I'm enlightened, but I still can't believe it's so complicated".
-It was Universal Pictures' first animated feature film since Pinocchio in Outer Space in 1965 and the first animated film that they co-produced.
+It was Universal's third animated film, and also the first animated feature film since Pinocchio in Outer Space in 1965 and the first animated film that they co-produced.